Fast data inversion for high-dimensional Ornstein-Uhlenbeck processes from noisy measurements: Conclusion

 \section{Conclusion}

-In this paper, we proposed fast multivariate Ornstein-Uhlenbeck (FMOU) approach for estimating high-dimensional dynamical systems with noisy observations.
-We assumed a latent factor model with an orthogonal factor load matrix, where each latent process is modeled by an OU process with distinct correlation and variance parameters estimated from the data.
-We derived a scalable EM algorithm in which each iteration contains closed-form expressions for parameter estimation, and it does not require inverting the covariance matrix at each time in a Kalman filter as required in the conventional EM algorithm for the vector autoregressive model.
+We proposed the FMOU approach for estimating high-dimensional dynamical systems with noisy observations.
+We assumed a latent factor model with an orthogonal factor load matrix, where each latent process is modeled by an OU process with distinct correlation and variance parameters estimated from data.
+We developed a fast EM algorithm where each iteration contains closed-form expressions for parameter estimation, and it does not require inverting the covariance matrix at each time in KF, as required in the conventional EM algorithm for vector autoregressive models.
 Extensive numerical results illustrate the high efficiency and scalability of the FMOU approach compared to other methods.

 This study opens the door to various research problems in both methodology and applications.
 First, the OU process is not mean-squared differentiable, so it is of interest to extend the closed-form expressions for parameter estimation to differentiable Gaussian processes with Mat{\'e}rn covariance.
 Second, generalizing the fast algorithm to handle observations with irregular missing values is another interesting topic.
 Third, the FMOU implicitly induces a vector autoregressive model with a symmetric transition matrix in (\ref{eq:PDMD_2}) for the mean of the observations.
 The high computational scalability and closed-form estimation of parameters make it appealing for applications such as scalable estimators for Granger causality from noisy data.
 Finally, for the application of slip estimation, the significantly faster approach by FMOU enables integrating geodetic data from large GPS networks, seismic data, and satellite interferograms for geological hazard quantification.